 - When an artist creates artwork for their collection.

-- When the artist sells a work of art through a reputable gallery, the gallery takes care of adding the artist’s signature to work.
+- When the artist sells a work of art through a reputable gallery, the gallery adds the artist’s signature to work.

 - If an artist is creating a study or preparatory drawing for more extensive work, they may choose not to sign it to avoid confusion between the two pieces.